- Cot available

 There is off road parking for three cars.

 Three bedrooms: 1 x ground floor twin with en-suite shower room, shower, basin and WC.
-1 x king-size double.
+First floor 1 x king-size double.
 1 x twin.
-First floor bathroom with bath, shower over, basin and WC.
+Bathroom with bath, shower over, basin and WC.
 First floor kitchen with dining area.
-First floor sitting room with electric fire.
+Sitting room with electric fire.
 Conservatory.
 Ground floor games room/utility room.

 - Electric storage heating and electric fire

-- Electric oven and hob, microwave, fridge, freezer, washing machine, tumble dryer, TV with Freeview, DVD, CD/radio, WiFi
+- Electric oven and hob, microwave, fridge, freezer, washing machine, tumble dryer, Smart TV, CD/radio, WiFi

 - Fuel and power inc. in rent